pwichmann/deep-learning-with-vector-graphics-book/docs/_sources/02_background/DL_with_vector_graphics/challenges_of_vector_graphics.md

 2. Rasterizing is not a trivial function
 3. Ambiguous SVG source of a PNG
 4. Linear interpolation in case of step changes
-5. Current vectorizers (to convert PNG to SVG) perform poorly

 Each key challenge shall be discussed below.